Donald Reiff, M.D., Principal Investigator

-Dr. Reiff is an Associate Professor in the Department of Surgery, Divsion of Trauma and Surgical Critical Care.
-He also holds and an academic appointment as an Associate Professor in the Department of Health Related Professions.
+Dr. Reiff is an Associate Professor in the Department of Surgery, Division of Acute Care Surgery He also holds and an academic appointment as an Associate Professor in the Department of Health Related Professions.
 Dr. Reiff is active in many leadership roles serving as the Medical Director of the 28-bed Intensive Care Unit dedicated to trauma and burn care.
 He has an active role in both education and research serving as the Director of the Undergraduate Surgical Education for the UAB School of Medicine, Medical Director of the Physician Assistant School at UAB and the Director of the Trauma and Surgical Critical Care Fellowship at UAB.
 He has authored more than twenty-five manuscripts in peer-reviewed journals of high scientific impact and written more than five book chapters in major surgical texts.
 Previously, Dr. Reiff has served as a senior medical and research analyst for the Mercedes-Benz CIREN Center at UAB.

 Dr. Reiff organizes and coordinates the UAB CIREN Center's activities to ensure that the proposed objectives are met in a timely manner.
 He provides the necessary clinical expertise to understand the etiology of motor vehicle collision related injuries and aids in the review and interpretation of pre-hospital, hospital and injury information, as well as crash information.
 He also leads monthly formal case reviews.